 - Teaching or co-teaching

 - Administrative Support and Intake Assistant

 Work with youth to build literacy skills by becoming a(n):

 - Preschool classroom aide: One-to-one or in small groups, help 3- to 5-year-olds at Open Door Learning Center - Arlington Hills develop early literacy skills which will prepare them for kindergarten.

-- In-school or after-school tutor: Help students in school or community programs develop reading skills.
+- In-school or after-school tutor: Help K-12 students in school or community programs develop reading skills or work on homework.

 Interested in getting involved?
 Learn more about volunteering with literacy.